-We are challenging all Forestville Elementary School families to complete our Summer Reading Adventure 2018.
-Your child has worked hard this year to become a better reader.
+We are challenging all Forestville Elementary School families in grades Pre-K to 5th to complete our Summer Reading Adventure 2020.
+Without question, the past few months have been challenging, but you have worked hard to maintain your child's skills.
 Research confirms that students lose academic ground during the summer months, known as "Summer Academic Backslide".
 We would hate to see that happen to your child over the next two months.
 Come September, even the best students are several weeks behind where they were in June.
+Struggling students can lose up to two months.
+This is especially true in in June.
 Struggling students can lose up to two months.
 This is especially true in math and science, but reading takes the biggest hit in the lower grades.